mojomojo1/bootkon/docs/labs/5_dataplex.md

 21. Select the BigQuery Dataset
 22. Optionally add a label
 23. Click on continue
 24. Leave the discovery setting to be inherited by the lake settings we have just created during lake creation steps.
-Click on continue.
+Click continue.
-25. Click on submit.
+25. Click submit.

-*IMAGE*

 ---